idiazroncero/huesos/README.md

 [Animate.scss](https://github.com/geoffgraham/animate.scss) has been dropped but is still a recomendation for handling UX animations.

+It is "somehow opinionated", meaning that is neither a Bootstrap-like complete set of closed and almost zero-config components nor a bare-bones css-reset and starterkit.

 ## NPM scripts

 `yarn build` - Compiles the styleguide and css production assets.